haikion/guillotine/README.md

 	1. Create new mission
 	2. Create init.sqf script in the mission directory
 	3. Add line: "//HEADLESS_SCRIPT" in the init.sqf.
 This line is replaced by the headless spawn script execution on conversion.
-	4. Open the saved mission.sqm with Arma2MapConverter
+	4. Open the saved mission.sqm with Guillotine
 	5. Done

 History
 =======
-This program was started as a fork from Arma2MapConverter which is made by lotherk.
+This program was started as a fork of Arma2MapConverter which was developed by lotherk.